-fig 2: - Collection of Accessions that can be used as a source for various stresses
+Fig 2: - Collection of Accessions that can be used as a source for various stresses

 Donors for Drought Resistance

 Drought is the greatest threat to agricultural food production, particularly to the cultivation of rice, a semiaquatic crop.
 Different stages of plant development are affected by drought tolerance, which is a complicated quantitative trait with a complicated phenotype.
 Rice is considered one of the most drought-sensitive plants due to its small root system, thin cuticular wax, and rapid stomata closure.
 In a rain-fed ecosystem, drought is one of the most devastating abiotic stresses for rice, reducing crop yield by up to 50%.
-Nearly every year, 34 million hectares (Mha) of lowland rice and 8 Mha of upland rice in Asia are affected by varying degrees of drought stress, including 13.6 Mha in India alone (Neelam et al., 2018).
+Nearly every year, 34 million hectares (Mha) of lowland rice and 8 Mha of upland rice in Asia are affected by varying degrees of drought stress, including 13.6 Mha in India alone.
+(Neelam et al., 2018).

-Four major ecosystems are generally recognized: irrigated (55%), rain-fed lowland (25%), upland (12%) and flood-prone (8%) (Thanh et al., 2006).
+Four major ecosystems are generally recognized: irrigated (55%), rain-fed lowland (25%), upland (12%), and flood-prone (8%) (Thanh et al., 2006).
 The largest stretches of upland rice are grown in Brazil and West Africa.
 Significant upland areas can still be found in India, Indonesia, and Laos.
 In the upland rice areas of South and Southeast Asia that are either highly drought-prone or drought-prone, more than 8.5 million ha of rice are currently grown (Herdt, 1991).
 The solution can be pictured as beginning with adjustments to agronomic management and farm-level water management.
-Ideally, the task of creating new rice varieties adapted to water limited conditions would proceed with drought stress.
-Genetic variability of resistance for drought stress is limited in the cultivated germplasm while wild species offer useful sources of genes for drought avoidance such as O. australiensis, O. breviligulata, O. glaberrima, O. longistaminata, O. meridionalis, O. nivara and O. rhizomatis (Thanh et al., 2006).
+Ideally, the task of creating new rice varieties adapted to limited water-limited conditions would proceed with drought stress.
+Genetic variability of resistance to drought stress is limited in the cultivated germplasm while wild species offer useful sources of genes for drought avoidance such as O. australiensis, O. breviligulata, O. glaberrima, O. longistaminata, O. meridionalis, O. nivara and O. rhizomatis (Thanh et al., 2006).

-Leaf rolling and leaf drying are two essential characteristics that can be used to intuitively determine a plant's drought tolerance (Sahebi et al., 2018).
+Leaf rolling and leaf drying are two essential characteristics that can be used to intuitively determine a plant's drought tolerance.
+(Sahebi et al., 2018).
 Leaf rolling is one of the dry season aversion systems to forestall water deficiencies during dry spell pressure.
-Leaf rolling during stress reduces the leaf surface exposure to sunlight energy and decrease transpiration leading to the closure of stomata, so that gaseous exchange and CO2 entry into cells are reduced and photosynthesis is decreased.
+Leaf rolling during stress reduces the leaf surface exposure to sunlight energy and decreases transpiration leading to the closure of stomata so that gaseous exchange and CO2 entry into cells are reduced and photosynthesis is decreased.
 Stomatal closure, gas exchange, transpiration, and photosynthesis are affected by this abiotic stress, which also affects plant water balance by reducing total water content, turgor, and water content.
 Drought tolerance in plants is a complex trait that is influenced by numerous physiological and biochemical traits.
 Genotypes with cuticular resistance, early stomatal closure, leaf roll elasticity, deep, coarse roots with high branching and penetration ability, and a higher root-to-shoot ratio are cited as components of drought avoidance.

 There are several mechanisms of adaptation to drought in rice